sempiedram/ACP1/analisys.md

         '5oct + 4' to '5oct + 4dec'

 5. **End.** The string is now properly preprocessed, and it can be passed on to the evaluating method.

+# Input preprocessing for arithmetic operations:

+After preprocessing, if the category is found to be arithmetic operation, then this preprocessing is done:

+1. Add implicit result base conversion.
+If no result base was indicated (with ' = base' at the end) then the default is added.

+    Examples:
+        '5dec' to '5dec = dec'
+        '5dec - 1oct' to '5dec - 1oct = dec'

+2. The string is now properly preprocessed, and it can be passed on to the evaluating method.